 Although the fight for women’s rights and equality has made great progress, women still have a long way to go when it comes to business ownership.
 According to the National Association of Women Business Owners, only 36 percent of privately-held companies are owned by women.
-But women in leadership can be a great moneymaker; women-led businesses generate $1.7 trillion in sales.
-Keep reading to see some women-owned businesses to consider investing your money.
+But women-led companies can be great moneymakers; the latest data from the NAWBO shows businesses run by women generate $1.7 trillion in sales.

 Founder of the trendy beauty brand Glossier, 33-year-old Emily Weiss launched her company in 2014 with the vision to shake up the beauty industry.
 Weiss’ direct-to-consumer beauty business first debuted with four products but has since exploded to feature dozens of skincare and makeup products.
 In fact, the e-commerce company expanded its reach by opening brick-and-mortar stores in Los Angeles and Chicago in August.
 The company recently closed a round of $52 million in Series C funding led by investors IVP and Index Ventures.